 About the Training Series

-This training will focus on how service organizations and practitioners can implement policies and practices to increase inclusivity of immigrant families, and how trauma-informed practice can be tailored to address the unique experiences of immigrant families.
-It will also include discussion of a model for implementing immigrant specialist family navigators within organizations.
+This self-paced 5-module online training explores how service organizations and practitioners can implement policies and practices to increase inclusivity of immigrant families, and how trauma-informed practice can be tailored to address the unique experiences of immigrant families.
+It also includes discussion of a model for implementing immigrant specialist navigators within organizations.
+Module topics are described in depth below.

 Module 1 covers traditional, contemporary, and cultural conceptualizations of trauma as they relate to immigrant communities and how these conceptualizations guide culturally responsive practices.
 It also reviews the unique and varied experiences pre-migration, in-transit, post-migration, and in resettlement.
 It discusses the cumulative effects of migration on mental, behavioral, and physical health, as well as culturally relevant trauma responses and warning signs.